 Agile emphasizes to establish teams and give them whatever they need to do their work.
 This series of posts on impediments has explored how teams can deal with impediments that will happen in their daily work.

-If you want to develop individual and team skills to deal with impediments then I’d suggest to join my workshop Getting More out of Agile and Lean.
-In this workshop you can play the agile and lean impediment game which teaches you how to recognize and deal with problems and impediments and how you can deploy agile and lean practices to solve problems and become more agile and lean.
+If you want to develop individual and team skills to deal with impediments then I’d suggest joining my workshop Problem-solving using Agile Thinking and Practices.
+In this workshop, you can play the agile and lean impediment game which teaches you how to recognize and deal with problems and impediments and how you can deploy agile and lean practices to solve problems and become more agile and lean.